bhstark2/babel-information-model/draft-ietf-babel-information-model.md

   and babel-route-received-metric MUST be non-zero.
   Having both be non-zero is expected for a route that is received and subsequently advertised.
-  This is a 16-bit unsigned integer.
+  This is a 16-bit unsigned integer; if the data model uses zero (0) to represent NULL values for unsigned integers, the data model may use a different data type that allows differentiation between zero (0) and NULL.

 babel-route-calculated-metric:
 : A calculated metric for this route.
 How the